We may earn income from links in this post. Please read this Disclosure for details.

 1. Explore Shuri Castle, UNESCO World Heritage Site

 One of the top things to do in Naha is visit Shuri Castle.
-Between 1429 and 1879, this impressive complex served as the palace of the Ryukyu kingdom, an empire that controlled a powerful maritime trade network stretching southwest from Kyushu to Taiwan.
+Between 1429 and 1879, this impressive complex served as the palace of the Ryukyu kingdom.

 Once a tributary of the Ming Dynasty of China, Okinawa was annexed by Japan in 1879.
 Almost completely destroyed during World War II, the rebuilt castle is now a UNESCO World Heritage Site.